shenfcStanley/QAChat_Prototype/README.md

 6. `Mistral-7B` is used as the open source LLM.
 Response is generated after post-processing.
 Evidence from articles will be provided as reference resources.
 <img src="imgs/workflow.png" alt="Chatbot Illustration" width="550"/>

 The evaluation framework is outlined below.
 A total of 16 test queries were used: 8 were manually designed to cover 4 categories, and 8 were generated using an LLM-based data augmentation approach.
-The model's performance was evaluated using business-defined metrics, comparing LLM-generated responses with human-level answers.
+The model's performance was evaluated using defined business metrics, comparing LLM-generated responses with human-level answers.

 For detailed results, see [Comprehensive Evaluation](#comprehensive-evaluation) and [Evaluation.md](Evaluation.md).
 Assumptions made for methods and evaluations can be found at [Assumptions](#assumptions) and [Assumptions.md](Assumptions.md)